fieldtrip/website/example/source/sourcemodel_mnitemplate.md

 tags: [meg, mri, headmodel, source]
 ---

-# Create a template source model aligned to MNI space

 On the [template sourcemodel](/template/sourcemodel) page we describe a number of regular 3D grid source models defined in MNI space.
 These models can be used as templates for individual subject data, allowing for more accurate and consistent source reconstruction across subjects.
 The procedure for this